 The Holy Roman Empire was a loose Empire of multiple political entities that co-existed under an elaborate governance system and an increasingly ceremonial Emperor from the 10th century until the 19th century.

-The ground reality was that disparate cultures such as the German culture, the culture of Swiss cities and other entities evolved independent of each other while remaining a part of the Empire.
+The ground reality was that disparate cultures such as the German culture, the culture of Swiss cities, and other entities evolved independently of each other while remaining a part of the Empire.
 Here are some glimpses of the clothing trends in different parts of the Empire.

 German women of the period dressed rather conservatively in style but the few layers they used were well embellished.
-The chemise was the basic linen garment that women wore against their body.
-This piece of clothing was usually white in colour.
+The chemise was the basic linen garment that women wore against their bodies.
+This piece of clothing was usually white in color.

-Like the Empire itself, the Holy Roman Emperor was typically an heir to multiple cultures, influences and styles.
-This was reflected in the wardrobe of the Emperor Rudolf II who kept the title during the last half of the 16th century and early 17th century.
+Like the Empire itself, the Holy Roman Emperor was typically an heir to multiple cultures, influences, and styles.
+This was reflected in the wardrobe of Emperor Rudolf II who kept the title during the last half of the 16th century and early 17th century.

 Over subsequent centuries, the Byzantine Empire exerted significant influence over the clothing trends in the Empire.
 The Spanish Empire also exerted a very strong influence on the clothing used by royalty and nobility in the Holy Roman Empire, primarily due to the close dynastic relationships between the two Empires.